Whenever you develop a mobile application, you want to give it the best chance of success and make sure you can reach as many users as possible.

-This means that you should not only focus on ASO but also SEO (Search Engine Optimization).
+This means that you should not only focus on ASO but also SEO (search engine optimization).
 Luckily, many of the basic rules are similar for both instances, so you can quickly get a grasp of Google Search and Play Store optimization.

 This is because optimizing for multiple markets isn’t just about translating – it’s about localizing.

 Localizing your app’s descriptions means you’ll have to perform separate keyword research for each market.
-A term that is easy and has a huge search volume in one market might not be as simple to rank for and equally popular in the other.
+A term that is easy and has a huge search volume in one country, might not be as simple to rank for and equally popular in the other.

 Source: Neil Patel's Blog

-We strongly recommend that you localize not just the copy, but also the visuals that accompany your app’s listings.
+Make sure to localize not just the copy, but also the visuals that accompany your app’s listings.
 This applies not just to the text on the images or the audio in your promo video.

 Think about the specificity of the markets your app is present on – do their lifestyles, values, or beliefs differ significantly?
 For a brand like H&M, this might mean publishing different swimwear snapshots within listings in Europe and the Middle East.

-When the Play Store algorithm decides whether your app should be ranked highly, it takes both types of metadata into account.
-If you have poor user reviews or your installation rate suddenly drops, this can also negatively influence your app’s position in search results.
+When the Play Store search algorithm decides whether your app should be ranked highly, it takes both types of metadata into account.
+If you have poor user app reviews or your installation rate suddenly drops, this can also negatively influence your app’s position in search results.